ibm-aur-nlp/PubLayNet/README.md

 `31/Oct/2019` - PubLayNet migrates from Box to [**IBM Data Asset eXchange**](https://developer.ibm.com/exchanges/data/all/publaynet/).

 ## Updates in progress

-### Pre-trained model

-In parallel with data migration, the pre-trained Faster-RCNN and Mask-RCNN models are under legal assessment and will be released on [IBM Model Asset eXchange (MAX)](https://developer.ibm.com/exchanges/models/).

 ### Ground truth of test set